All Episodes

 And it just didn't surprise me.

-And so for him to associate these diseases and telling us it's global warming and and being on that bandwagon, I don't think people realize the close associations that are out here.
+And so for him to associate these diseases and telling us it's global warming and being on that bandwagon, I don't think people realize the close associations that are out here.

-Well, I it's all about money.
+No, it's all about money.

-I I'm firm believer about the city.
+I'm a firm believer about absolutely.

-Yeah, yeah, yeah.
+Yeah, yeah, yeah, yeah.

 Why not?

-If you don't out here, you are are and uh and I'm probably one of the only conservatives I know, myself and my husband, but I'm originally not from here anyway.
+And I'm probably one of the only conservatives I know, myself and my husband, but I'm originally not from here anyway.

-So but it it is a big deal.
+But it is a big deal.

-Al Gore is on, and all of these people that are supporting him are it's all about a quest for money.
+Al Gore is on, and all of these people that are supporting him are, it's all about a quest for money.

 Every bit of it is.

-They make no effort to alter their lifestyle to save the planet, do they?
+Because they make no effort to alter their lifestyle to save the planet, do they?

 No.